RehiveTech/mender-demo/README.md

 as these are already covered in the official Mender [docs](https://docs.mender.io/2.3 "Mender docs").
 It does, however, demonstrate the basic image upgrade process to enable you to quickly test the setup.

-## Building a Mender-compatible System Image from Scratch
+## Building a Mender-compatible System Image
-This chapter describes the steps necessary for building a Mender-compatible system image from an arbitrary, functional Linux rootfs.
+This chapter describes the steps necessary for building a Mender-compatible system image from an arbitrary, functional Linux distro.

-### Preparing the rootfs
+### Preparing the distro
-This section describes the process of modifying an existing, live system to be used as the base for a Mender-compatible image.
+This section describes the process of modifying an existing, live distro to be used as the base for a Mender-compatible image.
 Steps in this section assume you have a functional, live system running on the board.

 #### Migrating partitions